LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

 --------------------------------------------------------

 These operators are all binary, requiring two operands.
-All of these operators can be implemented by a type containing the properly-named method.
+All of these operators can be implemented by a type containing the properly named method.
 Only the left-hand operand's method is called.
 None of these operators should modify either operand, but must return a new object.
 The examples that follow show the use of each operator::